ispeters/async_scope/asyncscope.md

 For all other queries, `Q`, the result of `Q(fenv)` is `Q(env)`.

-This is similar to `ensure_started()` from [@P2300R7], but the scope may observe and participate in the lifecycle of the work described by the sender.
-The `counting_scope` described in this paper uses this opportunity to keep a count of nested senders that haven't finished, and to prevent new work from being started once the `counting_scope`'s _`join-sender`_ has been started.
+This is similar to `ensure_started()` from [@P2300R7], but the scope may observe and participate in the lifetime of the work described by the sender.
+The `simple_counting_scope` and `counting_scope` described in this paper use this opportunity to keep a count of given senders that haven't finished, and to prevent new senders from being started once the scope has been closed.

 Unlike `spawn()`, the sender given to `spawn_future()` is not constrained on a given shape.
 It may send different types of values, and it can complete with errors.